ShristiK/Neural-Networks-and-Deep-Learning/README.md

 ## Course 1 : [***Neural Networks and Deep Learning***](https://www.coursera.org/learn/neural-networks-deep-learning/home/welcome)

 * In this course, the foundations of deep learning were covered.
 The major learnings after completing this course were :
-    * Understood the major technology trends driving Deep Learning
+    * Understood the major technology trends driving Deep Learning.
-    * Been able to build, train and apply **Fully Connected deep neural networks**
+    * Been able to build, train and apply **Fully Connected Deep Neural Networks**.
-    * Leant how to implement efficient **(Vectorized)** neural networks
+    * Leant how to implement efficient **(Vectorized)** neural networks.
-    * Understood the key parameters in a neural network's architecture
+    * Understood the key parameters in a neural network's architecture.
     * This course also taught how Deep Learning actually works, rather than presenting only a cursory or surface-level description.

 ### Programming Assignments: